kai-niemi/chaos/README.md

 ## Phantom Read (P3)

-> A phantom read occurs when, in the course of a transaction, two identical queries are executed, and the collection of rows returned by the second query is different from the first.
+> A phantom read occurs when, in the course of a transaction, two identical queries are executed,
+> and the collection of rows returned by the second query is different from the first.

 In other words, the predicate is unstable when repeating the read.

-Example:
+Phantom reads are allowed in RC but prohibited in 1SR.

     insert into account (id, type, balance)
     values (1, 'a', 100.00),